Counselling Practitioner MBACP

 My approach is calm and supportive and I am of the understanding that relationships may be difficult to form so more sessions may be necessary to build a trusting therapeutic relationship together.

-I have Autism-focused clinical supervision and attend regular continuing professional development sessions with Aspire Autism Training.
+I have Autism-focused clinical supervision and attend regular continued professional development sessions with Aspire Autism Consultancy.